sgorgun/valid-brackets/README.md

 ## Task description ##

 Check the correct placement of the brackets '(', ')', '[', ']', '{', '}' in the sentence.
-When solving the problem, consider that the sets of brackets may change.
+When solving the task, note that the set of brackets may change.
 Develop unit tests.